New Caledonia, South Pacific

 Coral Reefs and Lagoons

 The Caledonian lagoon covers a total area of 24,000sq km, which makes it one of the largest in the world.
-It is surrounded by a 1,600 km long coral reef, situated between 10 and 50km from the coast.
+1,600 km long coral reef surrounds it between 10 and 50km from the coast.
 Water temperature varies between 22 and 30°C.

 UNESCO World Heritage Site